tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 > Nasdaq trades are **a thousand times** less diverse than that in ad markets.

 ## They're also cheap
 On the other hand, advertising revenue in the US is $480 billion in 2022.
-This figure is reached in a single day on Nasdaq, where the trading volume for 2023-11-09 is already 240 billion usd.
+This figure is reached in a single day on Nasdaq, where the trading volume for 2023-11-09 is already 240 billion USD.

 |      | Daily Revenue | Daily Number of Trades | Revenue per Trade |
 | ---- | ------------- | ---------------------- | ----------------- |